 Data as of today is considered to be one of the most essential commodities.
-Digitalization, evolving technologies, and the never stopping hunger for pushing revenues higher have initiated a new battlefield for companies.
+Digitalization, evolving technologies, and the never-ending hunger for pushing revenues higher have initiated a new battlefield for companies.
 Over the past years, an explosion of consumer data has enabled companies to pursue relationships more easily.
 One of the most common practices is aiming to offer tailored experiences and recommendations to end-consumers.

 But how did all of this happen?
 The answer is the Internet.
 The newborn of the modern era is one of the most transformative innovations that has been the catalyst for this.